Walgreens The Thread

 • Many types of crackers

 Whole grains are more nutritious than refined grains.
-They contain dietary fiber that can help control blood sugar levels, and they also contain essential vitamins and minerals.
+They contain dietary fiber that can help control blood sugar levels.
+They also contain essential vitamins and minerals.
 Try the following whole-grain alternatives to refined grains:

 • Whole wheat and multigrain breads